top of page

 Nay Step 2.png

 Sampalataya is a Tagalog word meaning acts of faith.
-This slideshow documents our altar-building process begun early in the COVID pandemic, using art to deepen our collaboration and the altar as a material to open portals for healing during a time of social isolation, confinement and traumatic loss.
+This slideshow documents our altar-building process begun early in the COVID pandemic, using the altar as a material portal for healing connection in response to heightened feelings of isolation, confinement and traumatic loss.
 We created a daily ritual of walking in our neighborhoods and working at home, using the materials available in our environments, singing, and talking by phone.
-We then shared our process via Zoom workshops for two Seattle organizations: Communities Rise and Women Who Rock.
+We opened up our process in Zoom workshops for two Seattle organizations: Communities Rise and Women Who Rock.

 Altaristas: Naomi Macalalad Bragin and